adolfont/caes005-introduction-to-functional-programming/README.md

 This course will probably happen between October 5th and December 20th, following [Phase 3 UTFPR 2023 Calendar](http://www.utfpr.edu.br/documentos/pesquisa-e-pos-graduacao/proppg/stricto-sensu/calendarios-2023/calendario_stricto_sensu_quadrimestrais_2023.pdf/view).

-If the course is remote, I will want that all students be with their cameras open.
+If the course is conducted remotely, I would like all students to have their cameras turned on.

 ## Instructor